maskegger/guide/index.md

     └── tables/
 ```

-When you are ready to update the paper, copy **analysis/results/figures/** and **analysis/results/tables/** to **paper/**. **paper/** contains manuscript files.
-Additional documents such as literature references can be stored there or in a separate folder at the top of project directory.
+When you are ready to update the paper, copy **analysis/results/figures/** and **analysis/results/tables/** to **paper/**, which contains manuscript files.
+Additional documents such as literature references can be stored in **paper/** or in a separate, standalone folder at the top the project directory.

 ## Programs

 Programs (aka functions, subroutines) are pieces of code that are called repeatedly by your scripts.
 These might be do-files, ado-files, or scripts written in another programming language such as *R*.
 An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
-Because programs are not called directly by the master script, **0_run_all.do**, they should be stored in the subdirectory **scripts/functions/**.
+Because programs are not called directly by the master script, **0_run_all.do**, I store them in the subdirectory **scripts/programs/**.
+This reduces clutter in large projects with many scripts.

 ## Libraries